Simenb123/revy-audit-insights/docs/modules-overview.md

 - **knowledge-search** – searches knowledge articles for relevant information.

 Database changes live in `supabase/migrations` as SQL scripts.
+These scripts include enum definitions, table creation, row level security policies and triggers for automatically updating timestamps.
+Running them sets up the complete schema for the project.

 ## Other folders